ZicklePop/ZicklePop/README.md

 - [homepage](https://melaniekat.com)
 - [blog](https://melkat.blog)

 Hi, my name is Melanie and my pronouns are she/her.
-I like to code in JavaScript with React and Next.js.
+I like to code in JavaScript with React, Next.js, and Astro.
 I have a few personal projects here on GitHub that I've made for fun in my spare time.

 # GitHub is a toxic company